 - Sunset dolphin cruise Not only did we see a ton of dolphins, but our guide was full of history, geography, and more.

 - Fort Zachary Taylor Historic State Park

 One tip for making the most of the island with little people is to rent a golf cart.
 We LOVED having the ability to hop in and ride up and down the streets, but note that you have to park legally, and parking isn’t easy in Key West.

 Dry Tortugas National Park With Kids

 I don’t want to play favorites, but our trip to South Florida was largely centered around this one park: Dry Tortugas National Park.
-It’s been a bucket list item for years, and it was well worth the effort.
+It’s been a bucket list item for years and was well worth the effort.
 First, you should know that there are only two ways to get there: boat and seaplane.
 Because the trip is so long, you won’t find tours, but there are some private sailboat charters.
 I’ve been told the seaplane is epic, but the price tag didn’t fit our family size, so we went with the ferry.
 It’s not cheap, and it’s not short.
-The ride over is 3 hours, and you should be prepared if you get sea sick.
+The ride over is 3 hours, and you should be prepared if you get seasick.

 There was a guide on the boat giving facts, history, geography, and all kinds of things pretty much the whole way there.
 (Most of us slept in silence on the way back!)

 The ferry provides snorkeling equipment, but you’ll want to bring towels, a change of clothes, sun protection, and a hat.
 Once you get off the boat, you are free to explore!
 We started with Fort Jefferson, learned about the island’s history, and got our passport stamp.
 That part was probably an hour and a half of our time on the island.